blackbaud/npi-datamart-ux/markdown/dmauth.md

     * `ensureAuthenticated`
     * `maintainAuthentication`

+---
 ## `BBDataMartAuthentication`
-An class to handle authentication with the DataMart APIs
+An Angular Factory to create BBDataMartAuthentication objects

-**Kind**: inner property of `authentication`
+**Kind**: inner property of `authentication`**Returns**:

-**Returns**:
-        BBDataMartAuthentication - The class containing methods to handle authentication on the DataMart API
+        BBDataMartAuthentication - The class containing methods to handle authentication on the Data Mart API

 **Params**: